Capgemini/msft-release-extensions/README.md

 - Api Swagger endpoint url (Api Swagger endpoint url to scan)
 - Name of the storage account (The name of the Storage Account to be used by the OWASP container to store the results of the OWASP Scan)
 - Name of the File Share (The name of the file share in the Storage Account where results of the OWASP Scan will be stored)
-- Name of the OWASP Image (OWASP Scan image)
+- Name of the OWASP Image (OWASP Scan image.
+It should be 'owasp/zap2docker-weekly')
-- Path to Option file (The path to option file which will be use to prepare request headers require for the api scan)
+- Path to Option file (The path to option file which will be use to prepare request headers require for the api scan.
+The name of the file must be 'options.prop')

 The rest of the fields are pre-populated to make the installation much easier.